ifthikhan/blog-osaurs/posts/vimrcx-extending-vimrc-and-beyond.md

 these unwanted options, indentation settings etc...

 ###VimrcX
-Since each host requires it's own special tweak a plugin will not work.
+Since each host requires it's own special tweak, a plugin will not work.
 I decided to try extending vimrc to another file.
 Vim stops searching for a config once it encounters the first one, so the only option I had was to source another file inside the current one.